QMonkey/monkey-vim/README.md

 Ctrl+j      Jump to the below split
 Ctrl+k      Jump to the above split
 Ctrl+l      Jump to the right split
-Leader+z    Toggle zoom
+Alt+h       Jump to the left split (also from insert & terminal mode) Alt+j       Jump to the below split (also from insert & terminal mode) Alt+k       Jump to the above split (also from insert & terminal mode) Alt+l       Jump to the right split (also from insert & terminal mode) Leader+z    Toggle zoom
 ```

+Alt+h/j/k/l work in every mode (normal/insert/terminal).
+Terminals send
+Alt+letter as an ESC prefix, which vim cannot decode by default
+(|map-alt-keys|), so the ESC+key sequences are declared as key codes.
+When a
+terminal window is focused from insert/terminal mode it resumes input
+automatically; popups (fzf) and terminal jobs forwarding their own Alt keys
+are handed the key untouched (see WinNav).

 #### 1.5 Tab